Rebates for Residential EV Chargers in Nebraska

 Wheat Belt Public Power District - NE

-Customers of Wheat Belt Public Power District - NE can qualify for rebates for residential EV chargers through their program called "Wheat Belt PPD EV Chargers."
+Wheat Belt Public Power District - NE has a rebate program that covers residential EV chargers.
+The program is called "Wheat Belt PPD EV Chargers."
 The program is currently open with an expected end date of December 31st 2026.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 The Wheat Belt PPD EV Chargers program offers a rebate of $250 - 1,000 per charger.
 The incentive may cover up to 50% of the project cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be non-networked.